-Our parent company, Level Four Group, is indirectly 100% owned and controlled by Carr, Riggs, & Ingram, L.L.C.
+Our parent company, Level Four Group, is indirectly controlled by Carr, Riggs, & Ingram, L.L.C.
 (CRI), an Alabama limited liability company and accounting firm.
 Although clients of LFAS in need of accounting services will typically be referred to the client's individual Advisory Representative's related accounting firm, clients may also be referred to CRI.
-Because CRI is the indirect owner of LFAS, we have a financial incentive to recommend CRI over other accounting firms.
-Moreover, CRI may refer their clients to LFAS.
-As indirect owner of LFAS, CRI has an economic incentive to recommend LFAS over other financial firms offering similar services to those offered by LFAS.
+Because of CRI's relationship to f LFAS and cross selling and referrals of services between the two firms, we have a financial incentive to recommend CRI over other accounting firms.
+Moreover, CRI may and frequently does refer their accounting clients to LFAS for investment management services.
+Due to the relationship between CRI and LFAS CRI has an economic incentive to recommend LFAS over other financial firms offering similar services to those offered by LFAS.

-CRI is also the 100% indirect owner of Auditwerx, LLC, another accounting firm, CRI Solutions Group, LLC, an executive consulting firm, and CRI Capital Advisors, LLC, a mergers and acquisitions registered broker/dealer.
-LFAS does not have material arrangements with these firms and does not typically share or refer clients with either firm.
+CRI is also the 100% indirect owner of a number of financial services-related entities, including without limitation, Auditwerx, LLC, another accounting firm, CRI Solutions Group, LLC, an executive consulting firm, CRI Advanced Analytics, an analytics firm, CRI TPA Services, a third party administrator firm, CRI M&A, LLC, a mergers and acquisitions advisory firm and registered broker/dealer, CRI Simple Numbers, a business profitability consulting firm and Paywerx, a payroll management solution.
+LFCM does not have direct material arrangements with these firms; however, may share or refer clients with such firms.